FazeNCode/my-notes/Linux/Links/Hard.md

 <h2> What is a Hard link? </h2>
 <br>
 A hard link is a mechanism in file systems that allows associating multiple entries (filenames) with the same underlying data blocks on disk.
 Essentially, it creates additional references to an existing inode, which contains information about a file.
-In simple terms, it's creating a shortcut to a specfic file path of your choice, making it eaiser to access by just Hard link name.
+In simple terms, it's creating a shortcut to a specfic file path using the file paths inode and data bolocks of your choice.

 All hard links to a file share the same inode, and changes made to any of the hard links are reflected in all other hard links, as they point to the same data.